CodingLawyersClub/todo-instructions/README.md

 }
 ```

 Believe it or not, you're all synced up on the front end to create To-Dos.
-Let the page reload, add some text to the input, and click Create.
+Let the page reload, add some text to the input, and click the create button.
 Open up your console by right clicking --> Inspect --> Console.
 You should see the log you wrote before with some data.
 That is your To-Do returned from the server :)

 # Displaying the To-Dos for a User